Band splitting in bilayer stanene electronic structure scrutinized via first principle DFT calculations: Conclusion

 \section{Conclusion}

-We have studied the bilayer stanene with two stacking configurations AA and AB, using the first principle density functional theory.
-By changing the interlayer angles we found the minimum energy structure of the bilayer configurations by varying the interlayer distance.
+We have studied the bilayer stanene with two stacking configurations AA and AB, using first principle density functional theory.
+By changing the interlayer spacing and stacking angles we found the minimum energy configuration of the bilayer.
 For AB stacking configurations of angle 0$^0$ and 5$^0$, we observed two minima, while the other configurations energies were found to be of the same magnitude.
-Hence these systems do have similar probability of being observed experimentally.
-Nevertheless we observe that a small change in the interlayer angle can affect the electronic properties of the system significantly.
-Further by including spin orbital coupling effect we observe band splitting, which converts semimetallic nature fo the material to metallic nature.
-A detailed analysis of the band structure in conjunction with the band decomposed charge density as well as magnetization directions of bands, for our systems namely AA~\five~and AB~\seventy.
-Help us to conclude that our system could provide energy dependent up/down conduction channels, with an indirect band gaps.
-The change in stacking order and interlayer distance does affect the electronic properties of the bilayer stanene.
+Hence, these systems do have a similar probability of being observed experimentally.
+Nevertheless, we observe that a change in the stacking angle can affect the electronic properties of the system significantly.
+Further, by including spin-orbital coupling effects, we observe band splitting, which converts semimetallic nature of the material into metallic.
+A detailed analyzes of the band structure in conjunction with the band decomposed charge density as well as magnetization directions of bands, we conclude that while the system AB-\seventy provides a distinct up channel the AA-\five~system provides up as well as down channel, with indirect band gaps.
 Our work indicates that the mechanically exfoliated bilayer stanene can be used for development of spin and valley physics which can be used for next generation of electronic devices.